Alfredooe/lyra/README.md

 ## Contributors
 Lyra was developed by [Justin Cuozzo](https://github.com/cosmopath) and [Alfredooe](https://github.com/Alfredooe) with contributions from [DashLt](https://github.com/DashLt) and [Nicholas Rosati](https://github.com/hydranoid620).

+---
+---

+## Structure

+The front-end of Lyra, where the user and the Discord bot communicate is located in **script.py**.
+The back-end, which pulls data from the database and server to return it to the front-end is located in **server.py**.

 ## How to extend the backend